Fraser-D/FJD-2partHarmonyWritingExercise/Two part writing exercise worksheet.md

 The rules of harmony and counterpoint are very vaguely followed here, please do not use this as a definitive guide on anything musical out in the real world.

-The idea is to reduce the number of choices you need to make a piece of music down to a manageable minimum, so you can get something done quickly, and is small and finite in size so you can actually finish it.
+The idea is to reduce the number of choices needed to make a piece of music down to a manageable minimum, so you can get something done quickly.
+It is also short, so you can actually finish it.

 Blank staffs are provided so you can draw your own clefs and key signatures, because that's fun!